 Occasionally, certain events will diminish the ability to obtain information and decrease the value of collected data.
-There are specific event types that respond to haul level observations and other events that apply to trip level concerns.
+There are specific event types that respond to haul level observations and other events that each to trip level.

+other events that apply to trip level concerns.
 Currently, there are three event types that require documentation.
 An event can either be a point or duration.
 A point event is annotated at the "first sight" of the event.
 A duration event begins at the "first sight" of the event and ends once the event has been resolved or when the haul has ended, depending on event type.
 Overlap may occur for certain duration events that are documented at the haul level.
 Location information (collected in the timestamp) and detailed comments will be included with the event entry.